woIowizard/mh/docs/mhconsole.md

 ![mhconsole-login](../img/mhconsole-login.png)

-To save the login and skip authentication in future, edit the first three lines of the script to insert either a username-password combination or an active session cookie.
+To skip authentication in future, edit the first three lines of the script to insert either a username-password combination or an active session cookie.

 ![mhconsole-direct-login](../img/mhconsole-direct-login.png)